Malays (ethnic group): Traditional games

 Traditional Malay games usually require craft skills and manual dexterity and can be traced their origins since the days of Malacca Sultanate.
 Sepak Raga and kite flying are among traditional games that were mentioned in the Malay Annals being played by nobilities and royalties of the Malay sultanate.

 Sepak Raga is one of the most popular Malay games and has been played for centuries.
 Traditionally, Sepak raga was played in circle by kicking and keeps aloft the rattan ball using any part of the body except the arms and hands.
 It is now recognised as Malaysia's national sport and played in the international sporting events such as Asian Games and Southeast Asian Games.

 Other popular game is Gasing spinning which usually played after the harvest season.
 A great skill of craftsmanship is required to produce the most competitive Gasing (top), some of which spin for two hours at a time.

-Possibly the most popular Malay games is the Wau (a unique kind of kite from east coast of the Malay peninsula) or kite flying.
+Possibly the most popular Malay games is the Wau (a unique kind of kite from the east coast of the Malay Peninsula) or kite flying.
 Wau-flying competitions take place with judges awarding points for craftsmanship (Wau are beautiful, colourful objects set on bamboo frames), sound (all Malay kites are designed to create a specific sound as they are buffeted about in the wind) and altitude.

 The Malays also have a variant of Mancala board game known as Congkak.
 The game is played by moving stones, marbles, beads or shells around a wooden board consisting of twelve or more holes.
 Mancala is acknowledged as the oldest game in the world and can be traced its origin since Ancient Egypt.
 As the game dispersed around the globe, every culture has invented its own variation including the Malays.